jreaso/surf-forecast-videos/scripts/scripts.md

 - `modify_db.py` is a one time use script to remove J-Bay as a surf spot and remove entries in `cam_videos` table as they were corrupted from a bug.

+- `download_videos.py` is just for downloading pending videos.

 The project began running on 01/09/2023 but a bug with downloading and labelling videos caused `modify_db.py` to be run on 16/09/2023 to delete corrupted videos.
 The videos in `/surf_cam_videos` directory (not tracked by git) were manually deleted.